How enterprise imaging evolves PACS capabilities to meet healthcare data needs

 Other departments took notice.
 One by one, they followed suit with PACS solutions of their own – designed to meet their specific needs.
 As a result, the use of digital data storage grew organically across the organization.
 However, these separate and siloed systems are often as compatible as oil and water when it comes to communicating with each other.
 Managing a healthcare organization became more complex than ever, with data residing in numerous systems and at multiple sites.
 Each of the PACS had different dedicated workstations, viewing applications, and service and maintenance contracts.

 Then came the enterprise imaging revolution.

+As healthcare organizations faced challenges with their PACS systems, a new solution emerged: enterprise imaging.
 Enterprise imaging brings the data from disparate PACS together, transforming it, and making it accessible to anyone, anywhere, anytime.
+This ability to share and access data across an organization can eliminate barriers associated with the siloed data of PACS systems.
 Through a user-customizable interface, an enterprise-level solution addresses the needs of all departments, allowing healthcare organizations to standardize applications and workflows – ultimately becoming less department-centric and more patient-centric.
 In addition, with enterprise-level data access, there are also opportunities for data-based insights that can lead to business efficiencies.

 It adds up to better care quality and healthier business.

 With today’s dual focus on care quality and expense reduction, it’s more important than ever to adopt an enterprise imaging strategy.
 If you’re ready to learn how you can solve the equation for a single enterprise imaging solution, contact us today.